Planet Nine — A Falsifiable Prediction

 | 3I/ATLAS (C/2025 N1) | 2025 | ~few km | ~10¹³–10¹⁴ kg | Transient (currently passing) |

 Mustill, Raymond & Davies (2016) proposed that if Planet Nine exists, it was captured from another star during a close encounter early in solar system history.
-This connects the two questions:
+Under the framework:

 | Hypothesis | Compatibility with model |